The Emergency Management Act provides the legislative framework for local and provincial management of emergencies and disasters.

 Emergency Management Amendment Act

-The Emergency Management Amendment Act came into effect on March 20, 2020 to address the growing need for local and provincial states of emergencies to exist concurrently during emergencies and disasters.
+Bill 9, the Emergency Management Amendment Act came into effect on March 20, 2020 to address the growing need for local and provincial states of emergencies to exist concurrently during emergencies and disasters.

 Prior to the amendment, the provincial government took charge of a local authority’s response activities as soon as a provincial state of emergency was declared.
 In order for municipalities to deal effectively with their individual situations, they need the power as a local authority to direct and control their response efforts, as well as work with the province.
 This also helps the province respond to multiple emergencies simultaneously by freeing up resources.

-The additional amendments inlcude :
+The additional amendments include:

 - Providing clear language that it is an offence to be non-compliant with orders made under states of local or provincial emergency.

-- Clarifying that the minister has the power to modify a state of emergency without terminating it.
+- Clarifying that the minister has the power to modify a state of local emergency without terminating it.

 - Clarifying that a provincially declared state of emergency can be for a pandemic in general, and not just for pandemic influenza.